andll/bftd/README.md

-What is BFTd?
+# What is bftd?

-bftd is an implementation proof-of-stake byzantine fault-tolerant consensus. bftd implements Oxa consensus protocol (which is built on top of Mysticeti consensus) — a cutting-edge DAG-based consensus protocol designed for low latency and high throughput.
+bftd is an implementation proof-of-stake byzantine fault-tolerant consensus. bftd implements Adelie consensus protocol (which is built on top of Mysticeti consensus) — a cutting-edge DAG-based consensus protocol designed for low latency and high throughput.

-Oxa protocol couples consensus with transaction dissemination which helps to reduce overall latency and simplify usage.
+Adelie protocol couples consensus with transaction dissemination, which helps to reduce overall latency and simplify usage.

 # Performance
 `bftd` is likely the most performant BFT consensus engine out there.